smalldb/libchangelog-sql/README.md

 into `app/database/changelog.sql` directory and commit it.
 This script will remain there forever.

-After deploy on a server run `changelog-sql-diff.php` script and you will see SQL code required to reproduce all changes on the server.
+After deploy on a server run your changelog-sql script and you will see SQL code required to reproduce all changes on the server.

 @warning You must set your client to stop on errors.
 Otherwise things go bad.